Chi Rho: Usage before Christianity

 In pre-Christian times, the Chi-Rho symbol was used to mark a particularly valuable or relevant passage in the margin of a page, abbreviating chrēston (good).
 Some coins of Ptolemy III Euergetes (r.
 246–222 BC) were marked with a Chi-Rho.

 Coin minted during reign of Ptolemy III Euergetes in Egypt (from 246 BC to 222 BC).
-Chi Rho visible between bird's claws.
+Chi Rho visible between bird's legs.